-- 1. Principal Investigators and Supervisors (including course instructors) who perform or oversee activities that utilize or produce infectious materials are responsible for: - (a) Assuring infectious materials are stored and handled in accordance with the criteria described below for the appropriate Biosafety Level and Universal Precautions. - (b) Assuring that the containment equipment and facility requirements for activities performed under their direction meet the criteria for the appropriate Biosafety Level. - (c) Training employees under their supervision on the proper handling and storage of infectious materials, and maintaining records of employee training. - (d) Periodic inspections of facilities to ensure compliance with all regulations and guidelines, and maintaining records. - (e) Ensuring that infectious wastes are managed in accordance with Part III of the Biohazard Management Plan, BIOHAZARDOUS WASTE MANAGEMENT. - (f) Registering work involving etiologic agents and potentially hazardous protocols with the Institutional Animal Care & Use Committee or EH&S prior to commencement of work.

-2. Environmental Health & Safety is responsible for:

-- (a) Developing campus requirements and guidelines for biohazard control, which are consistent with applicable Federal, State, and local regulations, and guidelines. - (b) Coordinating the University's Biohazardous Waste Management Program as described in Part III of this procedure. - (c) Performing random audits of specific biohazard material handling activities to assess compliance with this procedure

-3. The Institutional Animal Care & Use Committee is responsible for:
+- 1. Principal Investigators (PI's) and Supervisors (including course instructors) who perform or oversee activities that utilize or produce infectious materials are responsible for: - Assuring infectious materials are stored and handled in accordance with the criteria described below for the appropriate Biosafety Level and Universal Precautions. - b.
+Assuring that the containment equipment and facility requirements for activities performed under their direction meet the criteria for the appropriate Biosafety Level. - c.
+Providing documented training for employees under their supervision on the proper handling and storage of infectious materials, and maintaining records of employee training. - d.
+Periodic inspections of facilities to ensure compliance with all regulations and guidelines, and maintaining records. - e.
+Ensuring that infectious wastes are managed in accordance with Part III of the Biohazard Management Plan, BIOHAZARDOUS WASTE MANAGEMENT. - f.
+Getting approval for work involving etiologic agents and potentially hazardous protocols from the Institutional Bio-Safety Committee prior to commencement of work. - 2.
+Environmental Health & Safety (EH&S) is responsible for: - a.
+Developing campus requirements and guidelines for biohazard control, which are consistent with applicable Federal, State, and local regulations and guidelines.
+This Biohazard Management Plan is the guideline. - b.
+Coordinating the University's Biohazardous Waste Management Program as described in Part III of this procedure. - c.
+Performing random audits of specific biohazard material handling activities to assess compliance with this procedure - 3.
+The Institutional Bio-Safety Committee is responsible for: - Reviewing and approving all proposed research activities which are potentially biohazardous.

-- (a) Reviewing and approving all proposed research activities which are potentially biohazardous. - (b) Helping ensure that requirements and guidelines developed by EH&S for application at CSUSB are followed. - (c) Ensure that all facets of a research protocol conform with applicable regulations and guidelines.
+- b.
+Helping ensure that requirements and guidelines developed by EH&S for application at CSUSB are followed. - c.
+Ensure that all facets of a research protocol conform to applicable regulations and guidelines.

-TERMINOLOGY AND PRINCIPLES OF BIOSAFETY
+C. TERMINOLOGY AND PRINCIPLES OF BIOSAFETY

-1. BIOSAFETY LEVELS
+BIOSAFETY LEVELS

-Four biological safety levels (BSL) are described in the CDC-NIH Handbook, which consist of a combination of laboratory practices and techniques, safety equipment, and laboratory facilities appropriate for the operations performed and the hazard posed by the infectious agents in question.
+Four biological safety levels (BSL) are described in the CDC-NIH Handbook.
+These involve a combination of laboratory practices and techniques, safety equipment, and laboratory facilities appropriate for the operations performed and the hazard posed by the infectious agents in question.
 These levels are designated in ascending order, by degree of protection provided to personnel, the environment, and the community (i.e., BSL 1-4).
-A description of BSL 1 and 2 with criterias and associated laboratory control measures is presented below.
+A description of BSL 1 and 2 with criteria and associated laboratory control measures is presented below.
 BSL 3 & 4 is not described, because CSUSB currently cannot facilitate at these levels.

-2. CONTAINMENT
+CONTAINMENT